 In additional to the standard course marterial, I require students to write (note: not “analyze,” but write) a traditional business case (and an accompanying teaching note).

-— The Case Project Guide: How to Write Great Business Cases as a Class Project (published by Ivey Publishing)
+— The Case Project Guide: How to Write a Great Business Case as a Class Project (published by Ivey Publishing)

-Teaching evalutations for all the courses I’ve taught at UTTyler can be found here.
+Teaching evaluations for all the courses I’ve taught at UTTyler can be found here.